NobleNooblet/DE_Zoomcamp_Project/README.md

 ## Data set
 The data that will be used for this project can be found on kaggle.com - [Link](https://www.kaggle.com/datasets/jackdaoud/esports-earnings-for-players-teams-by-game).
 The main two files we are interested in are the following:
 * highest_earning_players.csv
-    * Provide the player's detail, game the player plays.
+    * Provide the player's detail and the game the player plays.
 * country-and-continent-codes-list.csv
     * Provide the geographical information that can be linked to the player's country code